Wang Chuzhi: Early years

-As military governor

-During the Tang Dynasty
+Governor under the Tang

 In 901, Zhu Quanzhong launched a major five-pronged attack on Li Keyong, intending to finally capture Hedong's capital Taiyuan Municipality.
 As Zhu's ally, Wang Chuzhi commanded the Yiwu troops that served as one of the five prongs of the attack.
 Zhu's and his allies's forces put Taiyuan under siege but were eventually forced to withdraw due to rains and illnesses.
 In 904, Emperor Zhaozong, who by that point was under Zhu's physical control, gave Wang the title of Taibao (太保, one of the Three Excellencies) and created him the Prince of Taiyuan.

-After the Tang Dynasty
+Governor under the Later Liang

-In 907, Zhu Quanzhong had Emperor Zhaozong's son and successor Emperor Ai yield the throne to him, ending Tang Dynasty and starting a new Later Liang with him as its Emperor Taizu.
-Emperor Taizu bestowed the honorary chancellor title of Shizhong (侍中) on Wang Chuzhi, and created him the Prince of Beiping.
+In 907, Zhu Quanzhong had Emperor Zhaozong's son and successor Emperor Ai yield the throne to him, ending the Tang dynasty and starting the new Later Liang.
+Posthumously known as Emperor Taizu, Zhu bestowed the honorary chancellor title of Shizhong (侍中) on Wang Chuzhi and created him Prince of Beiping.

+After the establishment of the new dynasty, Wang Chuzhi's Yiwu and neighboring Wushun (武順) around modern Shijiazhuang, Hebei, governed by Wang Rong, prince of Zhao, continued to refuse to submit taxes to the imperial government but often offered tributes to Zhu.
+Despite this, however, the emperor believed that they would eventually turn against him and therefore decided to place their lands under his direct control.
+In 910, he had his attendants Du Tingyin (杜廷隱) and Ding Yanhui (丁延徽) seize control of Wushun's Shen (深州) and Ji (冀州) prefectures, both in modern Hengshui, Hebei, by trick.
+He then prepared to have his general Wang Jingren attack Wushun's capital Zhenzhou.